Goodbye Summer Road Trips!

 Kasteel de Haar

 Unlike other European countries, the Netherlands doesn’t have a lot of castles – which is surprising for a Kingdom with an active reigning monarch.
 The castle de Haar is one of the biggest castle of the country standing in the province of Utrecht.
 To access it, we drove through the countryside.
 There were a few farms on the road so we first made a quick halt to stock up on fresh fruits for a clafoutis.

 We arrived at Kasteel de Haar an hour before closing time (we were held off by a car accident) hence we decided to skip the interior visit.
 Instead, we walked around the gardens until we got caught in the rain.
 The place was quiet and empty, there were only a few visitors and guests for a wedding reception.

 The Dutch are known for their modesty and this trait is reflected in the non-frivolous architecture of the castle.
-It appears simple from the outside but it said that the interiors are unusually luxurious compared to Dutch standards.
+It appears simple from the outside but it is said that the interiors are unusually luxurious compared to Dutch standards.
 We plan on coming back one day to judge for ourselves!